touthtek/Phone_Contact_SQLIte/README.md

-# Phone_Contact_SQLIte
+# phone_contact_sqlite

-A simple phone contact Interface with sqlite implementation  as the dabase.
+A Simpmle Phone Contact implementation with Sqlite.